arifbudimanar/zinc-ui/README.md

 > **Package Status: Alpha Stage**

+### Configure `composer.json`

-Since this package is in its Alpha stage, you need to adjust the `minimum-stability` setting in your `composer.json` file.
-Add the following lines:
+Since Zinc UI is in its Alpha version, you need to modify the composer.json file.
+Open the file and ensure the following lines are present:

 ```json
 {